faithfm/laravel-auth0-pattern/docs/underderstanding-laravel-auth0-authn+authz.md

 # Laravel + Auth0: Authentication + Authorisation

+> **WARNING**: auth0/login v7.0 introduced **major architectural changes** which were implemented in v2.0 of this library/pattern.
+This architectural documentation has NOT BEEN UPDATED.

 This is our attempt to try to document Laravel + Auth0 Authentication and Authorisation based on our adaptation of Auth0's [Laravel Quickstart](https://auth0.com/docs/quickstart/webapp/laravel) (May 2020 version).

 > WARNING: No guarantees are made as to the accuracy of this information.
 It was simply our own brain-dump as we tried to decode it all... which then resulted in a number of [diagrams](laravel-auth0-pattern-diagram.pdf) to try to provide a simplified perspective.